MAGALA-RICHARD/apsimNGpy-documentations/doc/edit.rst

      'maximumAmount': '30',
      'depthPAWC': '300'}

-Now edit it by path, change returndays=3, and maximumAmount to 20
+Now edit it by path, change `returndays` to 3, and `maximumAmount` to 20

 .. code-block:: python